Praxis: A Writing Center Journal • Vol 20, No 2 (2023)

 Abstract

 In response to criticisms about the methods and goals of traditional creative writing workshops, I used the foundational tenets of writing center pedagogy to develop an alternative workshop model and taught two upper-division creative writing classes using the new approach.
-I collected data inductively though class observation and field notes as well as students’ preliminary surveys and corpus of class assignments.
+I collected data inductively through class observation and field notes as well as students’ preliminary surveys and corpus of class assignments.
 The results suggested that using writing center practices in the workshop increased students’ civility toward one another and that prioritizing verbal conversations over written responses helped the students develop better feedback overall.

 Despite being a mainstay in university pedagogy, certain creative writing workshops receive criticism for how professors and students are taught to respond to the work of writers.
 Scholars trace the roots of these unquestioned norms back to the first Iowa creative writing workshops, which were designed for professional writers rather than undergraduate students (Myers; Swander).
 However, there is no official name for the type of workshop that receives these criticisms; as Rosalie Kearns explains in her essay on theorizing creative writing pedagogy, the most problematic creative writing workshop practices are so ingrained in tradition that they were never named (792).